roychshao/Sunbird/README.md

 git clone https://github.com/roychshao/Sunbird.git
 ```

+- ### Modify the endpoint in the config.yaml of the otelcol
+First, the config.yaml under /otelcol and /custom-otelcol should be modified.
+Second, build with docker file, upload to your dockerhub.
+Last, use the docker image of yours. you can modify the files under cluster-configs.

 - ### Modify ./deploy.sh in the root of this directory
 > we use environment variable to replace the cluster configs.